miekg/skydns2/README.md

 * `local`: optional unique value for this skydns instance, default is none.
 This is returned when queried for `local.dns.skydns.local`.
 * `round_robin`: enable round-robin sorting for A and AAAA responses, defaults to true.
-    Note that packets containing more than one CNAME are excempt from this (see issue #128 on Github).
+    Note that packets containing more than one CNAME are exempt from this (see issue #128 on Github).
 * `nameservers`: forward DNS requests to these nameservers (array of IP:port combination), when not authoritative for a domain.
 * `read_timeout`: network read timeout, for DNS and talking with etcd.